Billy Joel special will air again after abrupt cut-off on CBS

 "A network programming timing error ended last night's Billy Joel special approximately two minutes early in the Eastern and Central Time Zones," Julie Holland, CBS's Vice President of Communications, said in a statement.
 "We apologize to Mr. Joel, his fans, our affiliated stations, and our audience whose viewing experience was interrupted during the last song."

 Joel performed some of his biggest hits during the performance, including "New York State of Mind" and his new single "Turn the Lights Back On."
-Sting joined Joel during the concert to perform "Big Man on Mulberry Street."
+Sting joined him on stage during the concert to perform "Big Man on Mulberry Street."
 Joel also brought out Jerry Seinfeld.

 Sunday's special got a late start after the 2024 Masters Tournament.